• Skip to primary navigation

 Probiotics are the “good bacteria” that fend off digestive issues, and some people say they can also keep you regular, and prevent/cure intestinal illness, colon issues, IBS, and even skin infections.

-I take probiotics daily whenever I travel, in addition to eating yogurt and other foods/drinks with active bacterial cultures.
-Since many high-quality probiotics require refrigeration, look for a shelf-stable brand with the highest CFU count you can find (like this one).
+I take daily probiotics when traveling, in addition to eating yogurt and other foods/drinks with active bacterial cultures.

 Turmeric